 One day at the gym a friend suggested that I try out this medication called Finasteride.
 I was shocked that I had never heard of it before (with my father as a physician and my involvement in the gay community, I thought that I was aware of all the treatments to hair loss).
 Three years later I am still surprised at how few of my friends are prescribed, or have even heard of this medication and how it can cause hair regrowth.

 I hope that I can share this information, a combination of clinical facts and my own personal experience, with you.
 If you experience male pattern baldness or have a family history of it, I encourage you to speak with your doctor about this treatment option.

-The fact of the matter is male pattern baldness is primarily the result of our unique genetic predisposition and our natural male sex hormones; there isn’t much control we have over when or if it starts.
-Fortunately, there are now hair transplant procedures that everyone can avail.
-There is also one relatively effective method that I believe is not being taken advantage of: Finasteride.
+The fact of the matter is male pattern baldness is primarily the result of our unique genetic predisposition and our natural male sex hormones; there isn’t much control we have over when or if it starts. \There is also one relatively effective method that I believe is not being taken advantage of: Finasteride.

 What is Finasteride?

 Finasteride was originally developed to shrink the enlarged prostates of adult men who experience Benign Prostatic Hyperplasia (BPH).
 The medication was found useful especially in reducing the need for surgery, creating better urine flow with less straining, and decreasing nighttime urination.
 Interestingly enough, one of the major documented side effects that occur in men who take Finasteride is moderate to dramatic hair regrowth (for some men who experience male-pattern baldness).

 The normal dosage for an individual who takes Finasteride to treat BPH is one 5mg tablet daily.
 However, biomedical research has revealed that only 1mg of the active ingredient daily is needed to induce the full hair-regrowth side effects.